code-corps/deprecated-code-corps-rails-api/README.md

 ### Install Rails, PostgreSQL, and Redis

-We need to install both the Ruby on Rails framework, the PostgreSQL database, and the Redis data store.
+We need to install the Ruby on Rails framework, the PostgreSQL database, and the Redis data store.

 1. [Install Rails](http://installrails.com/).
 2. Install and configure PostgreSQL 9.3+.